dlamotte/krankshaft/README.md

 example
 =======

-This is just a suggested file structure, there are no limitation here.
+This is just a suggested file structure, there is no limitation here.

 In `app/apiv1.py`: